 The bus service provided by Community Transit in King County is primarily commuter service to and from major employment or education centers in King County.
 Pierce Transit provides local service in Federal Way and peak-only service connecting to Auburn Station.
 Sound Transit manages Sounder Commuter Rail service, Link light rail, and regional express bus service.
-Sound Transit bus service is focused on the -corridors that connect residential and employment centers in Pierce, King and Snohomish counties (I-90, I-5, I-405, SR167, SR522 and SR 520).
-Sound Transit provides all day, two-way limited stop service that operates primarily on freeways. with high frequencies, in both directions, all day long.
+Sound Transit bus service is focused on the corridors that connect residential and employment centers in Pierce, King and Snohomish counties (I-90, I-5, I-405, SR167, SR522 and SR 520).
+Sound Transit provides all day, two-way limited-stop service that operates primarily on freeways.